bread-studios/Interactive-Physics-Simulation/README.md

 ----------------------

-# Basic movement and ultilization
+# Basic Movement and Ultilization
 Our program uses simple, easy to remember controls.
 This section will explain what they are, and what each input does.

 - W - Move in the direction you are looking